MasteryHub-ITS/.github/profile/README.md

-# GurusLabs
+# AMMHITS

-Welcome to GurusLabs!
+Welcome to AMMHITS!
 We are a dynamic startup software house dedicated to providing innovative and reliable software solutions.
 Our team of talented developers, designers, and project managers work collaboratively to turn your ideas into reality.

 ## Table of Contents